pbeshai/peterbeshai.com/_posts/2016-10-30-scatterplot-in-d3-with-voronoi-interaction.md

 ```
 {: .language-js}

 We now have all the constants and scales we need to begin generating the SVG for our chart.
-Next, we do the standard method of creating an `<svg>` element with a `<g>` tag translated inside it to reflect our desired padding, as defined above.
+We do the standard procedure of creating an `<svg>` element with a `<g>` tag translated inside it to reflect our desired padding.

 ```js
 // select the root container where the chart will be added